London Marathon Training Plan: Beginners to Advanced!

 You may have heard of ‘junk miles’ when running.
 This is when you have focused too much on the quantity instead of the quality.
 It is better to do fewer miles with controlled breathing, consistent pacing and a goal route.

 The quality running will vastly improve your ability to stretch for further milestones.
 Milestones such as running at a higher speed or learning to run at a sustainable pace from the beginning.
-This is a fault many runners come across: running faster but then hitting their ‘wall’ earlier on.
+This is a fault many runners come across running faster but then hitting their ‘wall’ earlier on.

 Record Yourself!

-It’s important to understand where you stand at the beginning, while training and how far you are from your goals.
-This could be in terms of your strength, stamina, healing and mind-set.
+It’s important to understand where you stand at the beginning while training and how far you are from your goals.
+This could be in terms of your strength, stamina, healing and mindset.

-Many people use of fitness gadgets or apps and it is up to you how you like to record accomplishments.
+Many people use fitness gadgets or apps and it is up to you how you like to record accomplishments.
 So, if you’re one for dusting off the old typewriter to get your times down, then get on it.

 Writing down your times, distances, heart rate and nutrition each day gives you a follow-up for your goals.
-You are able to see how in-line you are with your marathon goals and adjust where needed.
+You are able to see how in line you are with your marathon goals and adjust where needed.

 Types of Training